jappeace/jappeaceApplication/content/releasing-software.md

 But ever since the introduction of feature flags, we've just not been releasing, until it became a problem.
-In typical startup style sledgehammer fashion, the problem was solved, release a bunch of stuff, and for the unfinished parts we peeled them off putting them behind different flags.
+In typical startup style sledgehammer fashion, the problem was solved; release a bunch of stuff, and for the unfinished parts we peeled them off, putting them behind different flags.
 But does the path towards releasing this software have to be so stressful?
 I feel we're doing it wrong.
-The lack of some kind of formalized strategy causes some issues here I think.
+The lack of some kind of formalized strategy causes some issues here, I think.
-We're just doing stuff, inconsistently, and coordination revolves around people being shocked and in panic.
+We're just doing stuff, inconsistently, and coordination revolves around people being shocked and in a panic.
 This clearly isn't working.

-Here I was hoping to arrive at some golden solution, perhaps send a particular manager to some course for release engineering.
-However, once I googled them they seemed to be focused on learning about technology, but we don't have a tech problem.
-Our problem is entirely focused on the process, how people interact.
-I hope it's clear from the context that I think blaming the devs isn't the right solution.
-Perhaps the lesson here is that releases aren't easy.
-How do other people release software?

-[^model]: A model being a piece of abstract representation of the world, which is directly represented into database tables for example.
-Changing this requires a lot of updating of the code, wherever it used.
-Pretty much all web application have either expicit or implicit representations of models.
+[^model]: A model is an abstract representation of the world, which is directly represented into database tables, for example.
+Changing this requires a lot of updating of the code, wherever it's used.
+Pretty much all web applications have either explicit or implicit representations of models.